-To build the activity, either use your IDE's built-in Android packaging tool, or run ant clean install in the base directory of your project, as was described in a previous chapter.
+To build the activity, either use your IDE's built-in Android packaging tool, or run ant clean debug install in the base directory of your project.
 Then, run the activity - it should be automatically launched for you if you are using Eclipse, else find the activity in the home screen launcher.
 You should see an activity akin to:

-Figure 32.
+Figure 26.
 The Now demonstration activity